uk-tre/website/docs/events/wg_workshops/2023-12-05-december-meeting/index.md

 ### Keynote

-A talk by the Community Management working group on the latest developments, funding and plans for the community.
+A talk by the Community Management Working Group on the latest developments, funding and plans for the community.

 #### Summary